Don't rely on formulas

-Of course on a PC, also on tablet devices like iPad and smartphone you can use the video materials.
+Yes.
+You can watch the video materials on a PC or tablet devices like iPad and smartphones.
 You can access them from home.
-See the System Requirements
+See the System Requirements.

-It seems like fairly hard contents are taught in it.
-Can children really understand the contents while they are not left behind?
+The contents that are taught seem fairly hard.
+Can children understand the contents without being left behind?

-The curriculum is designed for selecting the grade according to the children's proficiency not grade at school.
-They can study on their own pace and building their knowledge and ability comfortably
+The curriculum is designed for selecting the grade according to the children's proficiency; not grades at school.
+They can study at their own pace and build their knowledge and ability comfortably.

 What is the application process to take "Ultimate Shapes"?

 Please contact your nearest tutoring school.
-You can check it in "Serch for Tutoring Schools".
+You can check it in "Search for Tutoring Schools".